-The Citizens United ruling by the Supreme Court represented a major step backward—allowing corporations and rich individuals to contribute unlimited sums of money without any accountability.
-Real campaign finance reform thus far has been unattainable because neither party wants to stop the money chase.
-Despite appeals from citizens for campaign finance reform and assurances from presidents and congressional leaders to pass such reform, significant progress has been lacking.
+The U.S. Supreme Court decision in Citizens United represented a major step backward—allowing corporations and rich individuals to contribute unlimited sums of money without any accountability.
 Congress must enact strong campaign finance reform and end once and for all the current practice of allowing elections to be bought by the highest bidder.

 H.R.
-195 would amend campaign law to prohibit contributions and expenditures by multi-candidate political committees controlled by foreign-owned corporations.
+195. Ethics in Foreign Lobbying Act of 2013.
+Congresswoman Kaptur’s bill would prohibit contributions and expenditures by multi-candidate political committees that are controlled by foreign-owned corporations.
 The bill was referred jointly to House Administration and the Judiciary Committee.

 H.J.
 Res.
-12 proposes a constitutional amendment to address campaign contributions and expenditures.
+12. Constitutional Amendment.
+This resolution proposes a constitutional amendment to address campaign contributions and expenditures.
 Referred to the Judiciary Committee.

 H.J.
 Res.
-14 proposes a constitutional amendment that waives the application of the first article of amendment to the political speech of corporations and other business organizations with respect to the disbursement of funds in connection with public elections and granting Congress and the States the power to establish limits on contributions and expenditures in elections for public office.
+14. Constitutional Amendment.
+This resolution proposes a constitutional amendment that waives the application of the first article of amendment to the political speech of corporations and other business organizations with respect to the disbursement of funds in connection with public elections and granting Congress and the States the power to establish limits on contributions and expenditures in elections for public office.
 Referred to Judiciary.